cromlyngames/pbta_hacks/Shogun_World.md

 ### Unbending Will
 When the world presses down on you to give up on something and you summon up your inner strength, Roll+Ki
 * On a 10+ You walk through the resistance as though it was not there
-* On a 7-9 You press on but it will come back to haunt you, or will leave an alley in a tough place
+* On a 7-9 You press on but it will need an Oath, come back to haunt you, or will leave an ally in a tough place
 * On a 6- Your nerve fails.
 Whatever the opposition was moves forward.

 ### Bared Steel